-Unfortunately, it is these very companies that create lofty expectations for all other businesses, whether they can live up to them or not.
+Unfortunately, it is these very companies mentioned above that create lofty expectations for all other businesses, whether they can live up to them or not.

-If you’re not a great borrower, even the best lender won’t be able to get you the low advertised rate you see on TV.
+If you’re not a great borrower, even the best lender won’t be able to get you the low advertised rate you saw on TV or the Internet.

 You know the old adage, “the customer is always right.”
 In mortgage, this doesn’t necessarily hold true, as you and your lender will be at the mercy of external forces.